EXPRESSCLUSTER/ScheduleMirroring/2nodeWinMd_X33.md

 	> mdclose <md resource name>
 	```
 1. On WebManager, right click Schedule Mirroring target md resource and select "Details".
+1. Confirm that Primary Server icon is RED and Seconary Server icon is GREEN.
 1. Click Primary Server icon and make it GREEN.
 (Disk Copy will be executed.)
 1. Click Execute and close.
 	- **Note:** After this step, Mirroring from Secondary Server to Primary Server will occur.